Fee Dispute Resolution Program

 Who are the mediators?

 Cases are mediated by volunteer lawyers and nonlawyers who are certified by the Supreme Court of Virginia, and have participated in a training program for resolving fee disputes.
-This program uses a co-mediation process; however, you may request a single mediator.

 How do I start the mediation process?